 Sewer overflows are readily identified by evaluating flow monitor data on a scattergraph.
 Practical examples from flow monitor locations throughout the United States are provided, demonstrating the scattergraph signatures of sanitary sewer overflows (SSOs) and combined sewer overflows (CSOs) under various conditions.
-Techniques are also developed to estimate their duration and volume from flow monitor data.
+Techniques are also developed to estimate their duration and volume from flow monitor data under certain conditions.